wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/image-019.gif)

-    Accept the defaults and click **OK**
+1. Accept the defaults and click **OK**.
 Your Build will then be queued until the Hosted Build Agent can pick it up for processing.
-This typically lasts less than 60 seconds to begin.
+This typically takes less than 60 seconds to begin.

 1. Once your Build completes, click each step on the left navigation bar and inspect the output.